Jac-Zac/Nibbler_MacOS/README.md

 *You download the right file for your computer architecture, open it with any utility that can decompress it and then you can find the app in there.*

+If you are on Apple Silicon the Nibbler.app can be downloaded by downloading the Nibbler.dmg and then running `xattr -cr Nibbler.dmg`

 _When you download it you have other things like a version of stokfish and lc0._

 ## Installation - the most up to date way